 You can expect the assessment of your child to follow the following timetable.

 (1).
-Once you make a request for an appointment, you will be sent a health questionnaire to complete and return at your leisure.
+Once you have been offered an appointment, you will be sent a 'general information form' to complete and return to us.

 (2).
 You will then attend an appointment for a consultation in Devon.